 When you set a background picture on your desktop you have 3 positioning options: tile, center, or stretch.

-Stretch - you must manual choose it for those pictures closer to your screen resolution.
+Stretch - you must manually choose it for those pictures closer to your screen resolution.
 If the picture is too small, when you apply stretch settings it will be distorted.
 BioniX Desktop Changer, which automatically resizes the picture to fit your desktop with one of its smart functions.
 This smart function allows you to:

 Tile - puts repeated image on your desktop in the form of tiles.
 You just need to find that picture that will look nice in tiled settings.

 Classic Windows tile: BioniX smart tile (with horizontal mirror effect):

 Center - places your image in the middle of the screen.